-A fun and foolproof cookbook for people who think they can't cook.
-Find out how to cook 80+ quick and easy recipes with ...
+A foolproof cookbook for people who dread cooking.
+Find out how to cook 80+ quick and easy recipes with this hilarious n...

 N: Chaotic, explosive, fun.

 N: I was going to say hilarious!
 Combative, exhausting.